 Once through the room, it’s back to the Mineshaft for another mobility test.
 This one forces you to drop down a pit to get under a barrier, then to Aerial Dodge on the other side to grab a ledge.
 It’s tricky to perform, much less to work out!

 More Heartless wait on the other side, including a number of new varieties.
-Runemasters are probably the most annoying: they’re Bookmaster recolours, except their books are now shields you’ll have to circumvent.
-They drop a new shield for Goofy, though it isn’t as perfect as their version.
+Runemasters are probably the most annoying: they’re Bookmaster recolours, except their books are now shields that you’ll have to circumvent.
+They drop their books as a new shield for Goofy, though it isn’t as perfect as their version.
 Aerial Vikings are a sped up Air Pirate recolour, nothing to write home about.
 Spring Metals are a new Bell Wizard, an Emerald Blues recolour that can summon the devastating tornado attack at any time.
 Lastly, the Lance Warrior, which Eamonn informs me are immune to Thunder and charge more often.

 If Sora makes it to the top of the Engine Room alive, it’s on to the last of the Mineshaft challenges: Gliding.
 The Glide challenge can be particularly tricky.
 I recommend you High Jump (level 3) from the starting platform, then Glide (level 3) as far as you can, saving your Aerial Dodge in case of emergency.
-You also have to be careful not to fall down the Mineshaft, or lose several rooms worth of progress!
+You also have to be careful not to fall down the Mineshaft, or you’ll lose several rooms worth of progress!

-Beyond the final white door, Sora finds himself not in another mining chamber, but a proper, marble-lined hall!
+Beyond the final white door, Sora finds himself not in another mining chamber, but a marble-lined hall!
 This big surprise is called the “Transport to Remembrance.”
 On the right side of the room are gaps opening directly into the Rising Falls from KH1!
 You head down this luxurious hallway until you’re ambushed by Dusks part-way down the hall.
 What are they doing here?
 The fighting doesn’t stop with the Dusks.
 There are no less than three ambushes down the hall, Nobody groups after Nobody groups.
 The third ambush has so many waves that I outright lost count as Sorcerers and Dragoons chased me around the room in AntiForm!
 I was out of Potions despite having something like 8 item slots, and my teammates kept dropping dead the moment they revived.
 This ambush is so serious that you earn an Item Slot just for clearing it!

 I’m sorry if that wasn’t the most entertaining entry, with so few narrative segments to address.
 Nevertheless, clearing the Cavern of Remembrance was honestly some of the most fun I’ve had in Kingdom Hearts in a long time, full of a lots of good mysteries and surprises (though the not-quite-natural feel of the Mineshaft gates could use work).
 It goes a long way to show why FM+ is the definitive version of KH2, and it’s a damn shame the games that follow have lost their exploration segments in favour of refining the beat-em-up.